tndreka/push_swap/README.md

 ### Process:
 1. **Move smallest number to Stack B**:
-   - Rotate Stack A until the smallest number (1) is at the top, then push it to Stack B.
+   - Rotate Stack A until the smallest number, 1, is at the top; then push it to Stack B.
    - New State:
      - Stack A: `[2, 9, 5, 3]`
      - Stack B: `[1]`

 2. **Move the next smallest number to Stack B**:
-   - Rotate Stack A to bring the next smallest number (2) to the top and push it to Stack B.
+   - Rotate Stack A to bring the next smallest number, 2, to the top and push it to Stack B.
    - New State:
      - Stack A: `[5, 3, 9]`
      - Stack B: `[1, 2]`

-3. **Continue this process**:
+3. **Repeat this process**:
-   - Keep moving numbers from Stack A to Stack B in this manner until all numbers are moved to Stack B.
+   - Continue repeating this process for all elements, moving the smallest elements to Stack B.

 4. **Sort Stack B and move numbers back to Stack A**:
-   - After Stack B contains all the numbers, perform operations like `ra` and `rb` to rotate them into sorted order.
+   - Once all numbers are moved to Stack B, perform rotations and operations to push them back to Stack A in the correct order.

-### Final State:
+   - Final State:
-- Stack A: `[1, 2, 3, 5, 9]` (sorted)
+     - Stack A: `[1, 2, 3, 5, 9]` (Sorted)
-- Stack B: `[]` (empty)
+     - Stack B: `[]` (Empty)

 ## Conclusion

-The Push Swap algorithm efficiently sorts numbers using a minimal number of operations by cleverly utilizing two stacks and a limited set of actions.
-The key to a successful implementation is choosing the right elements to move between the stacks, applying rotations and swaps intelligently, and minimizing the number of moves required to reach a sorted list.
-By using a **singular list** for the implementation of Stack A and Stack B, the algorithm simplifies stack operations like pushing and popping while ensuring an efficient solution to the problem.
+The Push Swap algorithm uses just two stacks and a limited set of operations to efficiently sort numbers in ascending order.
+The key to a successful implementation is choosing the right elements to move between the stacks, applying rotations and swaps intelligently, and minimizing the number of moves required to achieve a sorted list.
+The use of **single linked lists** for Stack A and Stack B simplifies stack operations such as pushing and popping, ensuring that the algorithm remains efficient.